hshah220/DataCleaning_ML_Projects/README.md

-This directory contains a collection of my data-cleaning projects, showcasing my expertise and skills.
-Each project focuses on different aspects of data cleaning.
+This directory contains a collection of my data-cleaning & machine learning projects, showcasing my expertise and skills.
+Each project focuses on different aspects of data cleaning & machine learning.

 These classes were taught at Wichita State University.